e-trosh/SXOPE_test_v2/README.md

 Hi!

-To start my notepad you need:
+To start my .ipybn you need:
 1. Install the 'plotly' and 'statsmodels' libraries
 2. Put the original csv in the same directory